zypp-io/skilltest-buienradar/README.md

 Store the measurements data and the station data in an SQL database.
 Use .sqlite for the database.
 Consider using index, Primary Key, and defining the relationship between the two tables.

 **Question 4:**
-Create an ERD diagram of the SQL database.
+Create an ERD  of the SQL database you created.
+Tip: you can use [draw.io](https://app.diagrams.net/) for making the diagram.

 ---

-## Data Analysis
+## Part 2: Data Analysis
+**Time Estimation:** 1 hours <br>
+In this part you are required to answer questions based on data collected in step 1.

 **Question 5:**
-Which weather station recorded the highest temperature of the day?
+Which weather station recorded the highest temperature?

 **Question 6:**
-What was the average temperature throughout the day?
+What is the average temperature?

 **Question 7:**
 At what time was the average temperature the coldest during the day?
+XXXXX

 **Question 8:**
 Which weather station is located in the North Sea?

 **Question 9:**
-Create a graph of the temperature per measurement point.
+Create a bar chart, using a python package of your choice, with the average temperature for each station.

 ---

-## Automation
+## Part 3: Automation
+*time estimation: 1 hours*

-**Question X:**
+**Question 10:**
 Ensure that the database is populated with all measurements for a specific day.
 In other words, the script you created in question 1 should be used to fetch the weather station data multiple times per hour, as the weather station data is updated every 10 minutes.
+Describe in steps how you populated the database with 1 day of station measurements.
 ---